U.S. charges two suspected major ransomware operators - NewsBreak

 “There’s lots of reasons why people travel, and I can’t get into the specific reasons why Mr. Vasinskyi traveled, but boy are we glad he did,” FBI Director Christopher Wray said.

-The Justice Department in June from a payment made by following a ransomware attack that caused the company to temporarily halt operations, creating in parts of the country.
+The Justice Department in June seized $2.3 million in cryptocurrency from a payment made by Colonial Pipeline following a ransomware attack that caused the company to temporarily halt operations, creating fuel shortages in parts of the country.

 Suderman reported from Richmond, Virginia.
 Associated Press writer Jake Bleiberg in Dallas contributed to this report.